BBC Children In Need raises more than £39m after star-studded live show

 Meanwhile Children In Need’s 2024 charity single was played for the first time during the live show, which features a new version of Girls Aloud track Stand By You (Sarah’s Version) with the late Sarah Harding on lead vocals.

+The song was originally released in 2004 as a Children In Need single and topped the UK chart for two weeks.

+The 2024 version features Harding’s solo recording, with unseen archive footage used in the video.
+The singer died in 2021 at the age of 39.

-The show also saw Rag’n’Bone Man perform an acoustic version of his track Put A Little Hurt On Me.
+The Children In Need show also saw Rag’n’Bone Man perform an acoustic version of his track Put A Little Hurt On Me.

 Introducing the singer to the stage, presenter Kay told the audience: “He was so keen – this is a true story – he was so keen to be a part of tonight’s Children In Need, he’s left his honeymoon early.
 What a dude.”